west757/PayLES/README.md

 - update other recommendations
 - remove old LES's from GitHub
 - styling of budget scroll bars
+- tsp calculator for reaching certain tsp amount and providing rates
+- keep table in area where change occurs and not update scroll to top of page
+- take state income tax into account for deployments

 mid-term:
 - get combat zone from les